EquiNO: A Physics-Informed Neural Operator for Multiscale Simulations: Summary and conclusions

-We initially evaluate the methods by solving one instance of microscale boundary value problem.
-A VPINN model is compared with EquiNO, where in both, the solution is obtained in an unsupervised manner.
-Results indicate both methods provide accurate simulations, with EquiNO converging faster due to utilization of the precomputed POD modes.
-We then use the proposed physics-informed neural operator to learn the solution operator of RVEs.
-The models are trained by employing a set of unsupervised input samples generated via LHS.
-EquiNO consistently achieves low relative $L_2$-norm errors for all RVEs, with a maximum mean error ($\mu_{\vsigma}$) of 4.39\% among stress tensor components.
-VPIONet also accurately simulates RVEs.
+We initially evaluate the methods by solving a single instance of a microscale boundary value problem.
+A VPINN model is compared with EquiNO, where, in both cases, the solution is obtained in an unsupervised manner.
+The results indicate that both methods provide accurate simulations, with EquiNO converging faster due to the utilization of precomputed POD modes.
+We then use the proposed physics-informed neural operator to learn the solution operator of RVEs, including a three-dimensional case.
+The resulting predictions are compared with those obtained from state-of-the-art physics-informed and data-driven operator-learning models.
+All physics-informed models are trained using a set of unsupervised input samples generated via Latin Hypercube Sampling.
+Results show that EquiNO consistently achieves low relative $L_2$-norm errors for all RVEs, with a maximum mean error ($\mu_{\vsigma}$) of 4.39\% among stress tensor components.
+It is demonstrated that VIONet also accurately simulates RVEs.
 However, it presents higher errors, particularly in the shear stress component.

 In multiscale simulations, where the macroscale is evaluated using the FEM, we assess the models' performance on three test cases: L-profile, plate with a hole, and Cook's membrane.
-EquiNO achieves mean relative $L_2$-norm errors as low as 3.57\% across RVEs, whereas VPIONet obtains values up to 11.32\%.
+EquiNO achieves mean relative $L_2$-norm errors as low as 3.57\% across RVEs, whereas VIONet obtains values up to 11.32\%.
 EquiNO offers speedup factors exceeding 8000 times that of the reference \FEsq method while maintaining excellent accuracy and requiring a small dataset---100 samples in our experiments.
-VPIONet, trained solely on physical principles, also enhances computational efficiency by two orders of magnitude.
+VIONet, trained solely on physical principles, also enhances computational efficiency by two orders of magnitude.
 However, our findings suggest that physics-informed networks based solely on physics, without data, may require extended training periods, particularly for complex microstructures.
 Considering the trade-off between data requirements and modeling efficiency, EquiNO emerges as an optimal choice, balancing data-driven and physics-based insights.